ppl-call-me-tima/chatify/README.md

     - Accept / Reject Requests

 - Messaging
-    - Choose a friend
+    - Chat with friends in real-time
-    - Chat with them in real-time
+    - Optional profanity filter for incoming messages

 ## Frameworks / Technologies Used
 1. Flask